cosmos/sdk-tutorials/academy/0.0-B9lab-Blockchains/2_public.md

 # A Brief History of Blockchain

-In order to understand whether blockchain technology is a good fit for your project it is important to understand where it comes from and who is driving it.
+To fully appreciate Cosmos, it is helpful to understand where blockchain comes from, advances that have unfolded and intractable challenges of other platforms that Cosmos decisively solves.

-Important groundwork was laid in the 1980's and 1990's for what will later be known as blockchain technology.
-Although the technology itself was not created until 2008, researchers from different fields in computer science and cryptography proposed solutions to many problems regarding security, transparency, and trust.
-All of them contributed in the development of the first large scale, successful public blockchain network, Bitcoin.
+Important groundwork was laid in the 1980's and 1990's for what would later be known as blockchain technology.
+Although the technology itself was not created until 2008, researchers from different fields in computer science and cryptography proposed solutions to many problems of security, transparency, and trust.
+All of them contributed to the development of the first large scale, successful public blockchain network, Bitcoin.

 <!-- TODO: Revise Timeline with Tendermint, 2014 --->